Jumpaku/tz-offset-transitions/README.md

 ## Format of gen/tzot.json

 The format of the `gen/tzot.json` is a JSON value that can be assigned to a type `TzotJSON`.
-The definition of the type is available in `tzot.ts`, which specifies the structure of the JSON.
+The definition of the type is available in `tzot_json.ts`, which specifies the structure of the JSON.

 The below shows an example of the JSON value.